Snapshot – Packaging

 Beer graphics express the creativity and joy of Northern California’s brewing and craft beer drinking communities, whether adorning a bottle, a can or a brewery’s fan.
 To appreciate the graphical expression of SF Bay Area beer culture, look for these eye-popping examples:

 - Accomplished graphic artist Damian Fagan, cofounder of Almanac Beer Co., has both created bottle art and worked with outside designers to produce a series of memorable labels over the years.
-Recently Almanac began canning some of their beers, creating a whole new look in the process.

 - Local Brewing Co. doesn’t routinely can or bottle, but the small brewery embraces the Crowler, jumping into the branding fun with bold, simple designs.